adetalhouet/ocp-gitops/ztp/README.md

 ### Accessing your cluster

-After enough time, your cluster should be deploy.
+After enough time, your cluster should be deployed.
 In order to get the kubeconfig / kubeadmin password, look at the `ClusterDeployment` CR, it will contain the secret name where to find the information.
 Note: the information will be populated only uppon successul deployment.

 <details>